 Check-out and Check-in

 Contact the Office of Residence Life to schedule check out and check in times.
-Before coming to the Office of Residence Life to check in, tenants must have filled out a Utility Hook up Form.
 At check-in, the tenant will receive a copy of the house key and a House Condition Report.
 The tenant is responsible for filling this out and returning it to the Office of Residence Life within one week of checking in.
 This report is used at check out, so it is very important for tenants to be thorough.
 Tenants will not be allowed to check-in if their account has an outstanding balance.

-A cleaning fee of $100 and a deposit of $200 are required of each tenant to rent a house.
-Once the residents have checked out, the cleaning fee is used to deep clean carpets and to clean the house professionally.
-The deposit is used to make any repairs necessary.
-Residents will receive the remainder of their deposit after check-out.
+A deposit of $400 is required of each tenant to rent a house.
+Once the residents have checked out, the deposit is used to make repairs, or complete deep-cleaning, if necessary.
+Residents will receive the remainder of their deposit, minus any money needed for repairs and cleaning, after check-out.